belieflab/mooneyFaces/README.md

 The Silverstein version adds 2 additional ratings where the participants identifies either an upright or inverted image as a face:
 1) whether the face appears to be an adult or child, and
-2) whether the face appears to be more masculine or feminine.
+2) whether the face appears to be more masculine or more feminine.

 The Silverstein version also adds 10 inverted and 10 upright catch images which should never be construed as a face.